 "You okay down there?"
 I said.

 "I always cry a little when I hear The Kooks," he said, pouring more hose water on himself.

 "We all do," said the hatted boy.

 "What moves you?" said the hatted girl.

 She'd smoked earlier and was annoyingly high.
 She was stupid already anyways, as far as I could tell, and she hung on the hatted boys' shoulder as though she thought she needed to because I was a girl.
 It was like she was showing me that they were together.
 In reality she had nothing to worry about, and the strategic PDA was just obnoxious.

 "Interesting..." she said.
 One of her eyebrows was raised higher than the other.
 She looked at me intrusively, like I was vain for wearing mascara.
 She wasn't wearing any makeup at all.
 Or a bra.
-Her boobs were big and sloppy and I felt a little sick each time I remembered she was bra-less.
+Her boobs were big and sloppy and I felt a little sick each time I noticed this.